 Let’s be honest!
 When it comes to our sweet fur babies, things such as eye boogers, mud, slobber, and tangles are part of the package so it’s always a good idea to spruce up your pet before a session and be sure to bring a comb or brush for long haired pets as well as a hand towel for His Royal Slobber Lips. 😜 Don’t forget fresh drinking water if we are doing a session somewhere other than our studio where fresh water may not be available.

 Most sessions are done with your pet on a leash or lead.
 (Indoor sessions are an exception) It may be removed on occasion at the joint discretion of client and photographer.
-When possible, humans and leads will be removed from photos.
-Collars and bridles will NOT be removed from photos.
+When possible, humans and leads will be removed from photos during the editing phase.
+Collars and bridles will NOT be removed from photos unless discussed with photographer prior to session.
 Please choose your favorite collar or bridle prior to beginning our session.
 Below is an example of how we can pose your pooch on a leash without risk and how it is possible to remove the client in post processing.

 To get that great photo, please bear in mind where your pet is most comfortable and safe.
 For instance: If your pet doesn’t do well on leash or lead, then our session would be best done in an enclosed area.
 Or if your pet is more relaxed and comfortable in an outdoor setting, please consider this when choosing your preferred session location.